-(2) Repeated to obtain pass.
+(3) Repeated to obtain pass.

-(3) As specified in the ACEA Oil Sequences.
+(4) As specified in the ACEA Oil Sequences.

 Answer : Despite the fact that it was necessary to repeat the Seq VH test on oil #6 and the Mack T-8E test on oil #1, the testing was successful as all the engine test data met the agreed minimum performance standards.
+The use of ATIEL and BOI guidelines was possible within the LD slate linkage program as ACEA A3/B4-23 capability had been demonstrated before.
+Without any further information on ACEA E7-22 capability, all HD tests had to be run.
 Therefore, Slates P, Q and R may be considered as linked slates for the tests which were part of this programme.